 4. 4.
-When did you last interact with the student regarding this mental health diagnosis?
-SECT TON 2: INFORMATION ABOUT THE PROPOSED ESA POSED ESA: 1.
+Whendid you last interact with the student regarding this mental health diagnosis SECT ION 2: INFORMATION ABOUT THE PROPOSED ESA PROF POSED ESA: 1.
 Name of ESA: 2.
-3. Is the animal named above one that you specifically prescribed as a part of treatment for the student or is it a pet you believe will have beneficial effect for student while in residence campus?
+Type of animal: Age of animal: 3.
+Is the animal named above one that you specifically prescribed as a part of treatment for the student or is it a pet you believe will have beneficial effect for student while in residence campus?
 Prescribed Pet 4.
 What specific symptoms will be reduced by having an ESA, and how will those symptoms be mitigated by the presence of the ESA?
 5. Is there evidence that an ESA has helped this student in the past or currently?
-YesNo 6.
+Yes No 6.
 If there is evidence that an ESA has helped, what is the nature of that evidence?
-SECT ION 3: IMPORTANCE OF ESA TO STUDENT'S WELL-BEING 1.
+SECT ION 3: IMPORTANCE OF ESA TO STUDENT's WELL-BEING 1.
 In your opinion, how important is it for the student's well-being that an ESA be in residence on campus?
 What consequences, in terms of disability symptomology, may result if the accommodation is not approved?
 2. Have you discussed with the student the responsibilities associated with properly caring for an animal while engaged in typical college activities and residing in campus housing?
-3. Do you believe those responsibilities might exacerbate the student's symptoms in any way?
+Yes No 3.
+Do you believe those responsibilities might exacerbate the student's symptoms in any way?
 If so, in what way might the student's symptoms be exacerbated and have you discussed this with the student?
 (If you have not had this conversation with the student, will you discuss this with the student at a later date)?